leomindez/Typedy/README.md

 Configuration is an object to handle all the possible options to use DynamoDB

 ```
-const config = {
+const configuration = {
     table: "TableName",
     idPrefix: "Tbl",
     options: { apiVersion: '2012-08-10' }
 }
 ```
-*Make sure all entities need to extend Schema type to automatically create id, createdAt and updatedAt fields.*
+*All entities need to extend Schema type to automatically create id, createdAt and updatedAt fields.*

 Use the client class to handle transaction operations.